A mythopoetic introduction.

 The mythopoetic movement began in the early 1980s, led by Robert Bly and a group of poets, psychologists, storytellers and musicians including James Hillman, Michael Meade, Marion Woodman and Clarissa Pinkola Estés.
 Influenced by thinkers such as Carl Jung and Joseph Campbell, they turned to myth, story and poetry to explore the deeper layers of life.

-At its heart, mythopoetics uses ancient stories to speak to modern wounds.
-It honours both spirit and soul, emotion and embodiment.
-It values grief, dreams, and the guidance of true elders.
-Mythopoetics reminds us that we are more than our roles or wounds—we are part of a deeper story longing to be remembered.
+The mythopoetic way honours both soul and spirit, emotions and embodiment.
+It values dreamwork and the guidance of true elders, reminding us that we are more than just our roles and responsibilities—we are part of a deeper story longing to be remembered.

 Learn more about The Fifth Direction and our commitment to the re-emergence of mythopoetic understanding.

-The Fifth Direction acknowledges our mythopoetic lineage by way of a recognised affiliation with the Minnesota Men’s Conference.
+The Fifth Direction acknowledges our mythopoetic lineage by way of an affiliation with the Minnesota Men’s Conference.